The Ultimate Guide to Mandamus IRCC in Canada: What You Need to Know

 How Crest Attorneys Tackles IRCC Processing Delays

 Our client had been waiting over two years for their permanent residency application to be finalized, with no response from IRCC.
-Crest Attorneys filed a Writ of Mandamus on their behalf, and within two months, the client received their final results.
+Crest Attorneys filed a Mandamus IRCC on their behalf, and within two months, the client received their final results.
 This case highlights the effectiveness of strategic legal action in overcoming prolonged administrative delays.

 Get Free Consultation

-Writ of Mandamus Process
+Writ of Mandamus Process Step-by-Step

-A writ of mandamus is a legal remedy or a Court order that compels a decision maker or a public officer to perform their duty within a set time frame.
+Mandamus IRCC is a legal remedy or a Court order that compels a decision maker or a public officer to perform their duty within a set time frame.
 In the immigration context, a writ of mandamus can be utilized at the Federal Court to compel administrative decision-makers like the IRCC visa officers or the CBSA officers etc to process and determine a delayed immigration application by a set date.
 To activate this remedy, a delay must have occurred, and the applicant must not be the cause of the delay.

 It is important to note that throughout all stages of mandamus, IRCC may choose to finalize your application.
 From day 1 when your lawyer sends the demand letter until the hearing session, there's a possibility of getting final results on your application.